N90K/TNBase/Docs/FixesAndChanges.md

 Magazine wallets are only scanned out four times a year (Spring, Summer, Autumn, and Winter, date range to be agreed**), but can be scanned in at any time**.
 Separate stock records need to be generated for magazine wallets:  The only change needed to the New/Edit listener details will be a new box 'Magazine wallet stock'.
 The Last in/out boxes continue to refer to the weekly news wallets.
 Also a new column in 'Browse' needed: 'Mag. wallet stock' so existing 'Stock' column relabelled: 'News wallet stock'.
 Magazine wallet scanning records are not essential.

-**C10.** New item in the 'Print' menu: Print list of all wallet number with current stock levels of News and Magazine wallets.
-Three columns, preferably several pairs of columns so to fit everything on one page.
+**C10.** New item in the 'Print' menu: Print list of all wallet number with current stock levels of News and Magazine wallets (Magazine wallets aded only after C9 completed).
+Three columns, preferably several pairs of columns so to fit everything on one  A4 page.
 Stock levels of unused/reserved wallet numbers up to the latest used (or up to 300) can be shown as an 'X'.

 **C11.** Make the usual day of the week when the database is updated configurable**.
 Default = Saturday.